Buffo's Wake are based in Brighton but are happy to travel anywhere in Europe.

 Musical schizophrenics, drawing from their diverse backgrounds ranging from Drum n Bass DJ's to classically trained string players, punks to funk, poets to showmen, you're never quite sure what to expect next from Buffo's Wake.

-In their short 4 years together, they have toured all over the world, finding an inspired, confused, sweaty, and often very drunk reception everywhere they go.
-2014 saw the release of their debut album, Carniphobia, followed by a non-stop tour schedule and 2016 shows no sign of letting up.
+In their 12 years together, they have toured all over the world, finding an inspired, confused, sweaty, and often very drunk reception everywhere they go.
+2019 saw the release of their second studio album 'Dybbuk' and a newly invigorated live show, with brass section and piano thrown in the mix!

 So embrace the spirit of Buffo's Wake by letting go of your inhibitions, dancing til your feet hurt, and consuming a huge quantity of whiskey!